 Key selections, representing diverse species lineages, have been propagated for distribution to interested researchers.
 Using both selfed pollinations as well as controlled hybridizations, we have generated over 1200 new seed for use in trait/molecular marker segregation greenhouse projects.
-Seed is currently being prepared for planting in the winter of 2012 for field transplanting in 2013.
+Seed is currently being prepared for field transplanting in 2013.

-A core germplasm (i.e. capturing fullest range of diversity) based on PediMap analysis is currently being developed.
-The most promising material has been propagated and approx. 20 selections transferred to the USDA Repository for long-term maintenance and public access.
+A core germplasm (i.e., capturing fullest range of diversity) based on PediMap analysis is currently being developed.
+The most promising material has been propagated and approximately 25 selections transferred to the USDA Repository for long-term maintenance and public access.